Kyrillos-Samy1/Kyrillos-Samy1/README.md

 I'm a Junior Software Engineer passionate about building interactive user interfaces using React.js.
 I continuously improve my skills by building real-world projects and exploring modern web technologies.

+I am seeking a Junior Frontend Developer position where I can apply my skills in building interactive and responsive web applications.
+I am eager to learn, grow, and contribute to a dynamic team while enhancing my expertise in FE development.

 ---

 ### 🖥️ Frontend Skills